Frequently Asked Questions About Drug Rehab and Alcohol Treatment

 - Bone pain

 Yes.
-Addiction is a treatable disease.
+Addiction to drugs and alcohol is a treatable disease.
 Research in the science of addiction and the treatment of substance use disorders has led to the development of evidence based interventions that help people stop abusing drugs and resume productive lives.

 Is the treatment confidential?